bobschrag/token-matcher/README.md

   dynamic variable `*shortest-first*` (and controls `:shortest`, `:longest`), prefer eliding optional content.
 Handle corresponding controls `:shortest`, `:longest` like `:+case`, `:-case`.
-Again, this is an easy lift for which we await a use case it would matter in.
+Again, this is an easy lift for which we await a use case it would clearly matter in.

 ### Ideas for efficiency